 The U.S. Department of Health and Human Services (HHS) offers a curated list of resources to fortify EHR within your medical practice.

-Launch informative email campaigns incorporating infographics, images, posters, and clear, user-friendly instructions to educate your team about the evolving landscape of cyber threats.
-You can create these impactful email campaigns with the assistance of the email campaign instructions and images provided by HHS.
+Launch informative email campaigns that incorporate infographics, images, posters, and clear, user-friendly instructions to educate your team about the evolving landscape of cyber threats.
+You can create these impactful email campaigns by leveraging the campaign guidance and ready-to-use visuals provided by the U.S. Department of Health and Human Services (HHS).

 Furthermore, within its "Health Industry Cybersecurity Practices" document, HHS comprehensively addresses the five most prevalent cybersecurity threats the healthcare sector faces.
 This insightful resource also outlines ten critical cybersecurity practices that serve as a shield against these threats, offering healthcare organizations a robust defense strategy to safeguard their data and operations.